About The Cupola

 Dear EA Community,

-Welcome to the winter edition of The Cupola.
+Welcome to the final edition of The Cupola for the 2022-23 academic year!
 I hope this issue finds you well.

 Anika Jaitley ‘23